 When someone has diabetes, the body does not produce or use insulin properly.
 Insulin is a hormone needed to convert sugar, starches and other food into energy needed for life.

 Diabetes is a disorder of metabolism—the way our bodies use digested food for growth and energy.
 Most of the food we eat is broken down into glucose, the form of sugar in the blood.
-Glucose is the main source of fuel for the body.
+Glucose is the main source of fuel for cells in the body.

 Type 1 Diabetes

 Type 1 diabetes is an autoimmune disease.
 This condition results when the body's system for fighting infection (the immune system) turns against a part of the body.
 In diabetes, the immune system attacks and destroys the insulin-producing beta cells in the pancreas.
 The pancreas then produces little or no insulin.
 A person who has type 1 diabetes must take insulin daily to live.